-Nasdaq Global Select Market symbol
+Proposed Nasdaq Global Market symbol "CRSR."

-"CRSR"

-In this prospectus, the number of shares of our common stock to be outstanding after this offering is based on 84,349,366 shares of our common stock being outstanding as of June 30, 2020, assuming the Reorganization occurred as of such date, see "- Reorganization", and excludes:
+In this prospectus, the number of shares of our common stock to be outstanding after this offering is based on the number of shares of our common stock outstanding as of June 30, 2020, and excludes:

-- 10,164,388 shares of common stock issuable upon the exercise of outstanding stock options, assuming the Reorganization had occurred as of June 30, 2020, having a weighted-average exercise price of \$5.38 per share; - 5,125,000 shares of common stock reserved for issuance pursuant to future awards under our 2020 Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan (including any additional shares due to an automatic increase from any award terminating, expiring or lapsing under the 2017 Program without any shares being delivered), which will become effective immediately prior to the consummation of this offering; and - 1,025,000 shares of common stock reserved for issuance pursuant to future awards under our 2020 Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.
+- 20,328,776 shares of common stock issuable upon the exercise of outstanding stock options, assuming the Reorganization had occurred as of June 30, 2020, having a weighted-average exercise price of \$2.69 per share; - shares of common stock reserved for issuance pursuant to future awards under our 2020 Incentive Award Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan (including any additional shares due to an automatic increase from any award terminating, expiring or lapsing under the 2017 Program without any shares being delivered), which will become effective immediately prior to the consummation of this offering; and - shares of common stock reserved for issuance pursuant to future awards under our 2020 Employee Stock Purchase Plan, as well as any automatic increases in the number of shares of our common stock reserved for future issuance under this plan, which will become effective immediately prior to the consummation of this offering.